Kmullen444/Comptia/1001 Notes/Mobile Devices/laptop_hardware.md

 	- Not portable but works in a pinch
 - As they become smaller there isn't as much space for all of the keys
 	- Usually uses layers to get everything on the keyboard

 ### Laptop Keys
 - Some repairds might require the removal or replacement of a keycap
 - Check with the namufacturer's instructions so nothing is damaged
+		- It's very easy to accidentally break the key cap or the componets underneath

 ### Laptop Memory
 - If you need to upgrade the non-permanent memory, you'll probably want to replace it with SO-DIMM
-- Small Outline Dual In-line Memory Module
+#### Small Outline Dual In-line Memory Module (SO-DIMM)
 - Memory used in laptops and moblie devices
 	- often easy to install and replace through a window under the laptop (check To Install)
 - Some memory is soldered to the system board